Tuesday, February 18, 2020

 I've heard it said that "history is boring" and that studying it is "tedious and a waste of time" but I don't think so.
 I think the true history of Operation Highjump is just as interesting as the fake ones and if I present it well, listeners won't won't find it boring at all.

-This topic has a lot of minutiae - with logs and reports etc, So I broke it down into categories that I thought were the most important and informative.
+This topic has a lot of minutiae - with logs and reports etc, So I broke it down into categories were the most important and informative.

 Mission: